William-Ogilvie/NYC-taxi-data-analysis/README.md

 git clone https://github.com/William-Ogilvie/NYC-taxi-data-analysis.git
 ```

-We wil be using tmux to run the hyperparam_tuning_bash.sh script even when we disconnect from the instance.
+We will be using tmux to run the hyperparam_tuning_bash.sh script even when we disconnect from the instance.
 So we will need to install it:

 ```bash
 sudo apt-get update && sudo apt-get install -y tmux